 Employment in community and social service occupations is projected to grow 12 percent from 2019 to 2029, much faster than the average for all occupations, adding about 348,600 jobs.
 Most projected new jobs in this occupational group are in counselor and social worker occupations, as their services will continue to be needed in areas such as drug abuse counseling and rehabilitation counseling, and also for school and career counseling.
 In addition to counselors and social workers, this group includes religious workers.

-Suzie T. Cashwell, PhD, MSW
+Suzie T. Cashwell, PhD, LMSW